smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 > ❗️ **WARNING**
 >
-> Do **NOT** attempt to send LINK to your contract like you do with [VRF](../../get-a-random-number/).
+> Do **NOT** attempt to send LINK to your contract.
 For Chainlink Keepers, contracts are funded via the registry rather than within your contract.

 > 🚧 Funding Upkeep
 >